vmware-clarity/ng-clarity/projects/angular/clarity.api.md

     get isCurrentInOverflow(): boolean;
     // (undocumented)
     get isVertical(): boolean;
+    // Warning: (ae-forgotten-export) The symbol "ClrKeyFocus" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     keyFocus: ClrKeyFocus;
     // Warning: (ae-forgotten-export) The symbol "TabsLayout" needs to be exported by the entry point index.d.ts